Debanjan-C/DATA-690-WANG/Course-Notes.md

 # Introspection
 - Using a question mark before or after a variable gives information about it and this is called *Object Introspection*.
+    ```

-    -c = [1, 2, 3]
+    c = [1, 2, 3]
-    -c?

-    -Output:
+    c?

+    Output:
-        -Type:        list
+        Type:        list
-        -String form: [1, 2, 3]
+        String form: [1, 2, 3]
-        -Length:      3
+        Length:      3
-        -Docstring:
+        Docstring:
-        -Built-in mutable sequence.
+        Built-in mutable sequence.
-        -If no argument is given, the constructor creates a new empty list.
+        If no argument is given, the constructor creates a new empty list.
-        -The argument must be an iterable if specified.
+        The argument must be an iterable if specified.
+    ```
+ - **"?"** can also be used in the scenario where a number of characters combined with the *wildcard(*)* will show us all of the names that are matching the wildcard expression.
+An *example* is shown below: